The Garden of Hyères

 By the side of these plants, are exposed the geological specimens that demonstrate the formation of the rocks and the soil of the island ; then there are a number of shells collected on its stores, the fish caught within sight of the island and finally the birds that settle under its foliage.
 All these curiosities carefully stuffed, preserved and sorted in scientific order and labelled with the Latin, the Vulgar French, and the Provençal names, by which they are known, institute a most interesting demonstration of the resources of this small but choice island.
 Among the birds, I noticed the Merops Apiaster, or Guepier, the Bec Fin (Troclodyte), and the Stormy Petrel.
 Here also are some magnificent specimens of Porquerolles coral witch Pliny described as being the best commercial coral that could be obtained.
 Then there is a pearl found in a Porquerolles shell, some good spunges from the beach, an excellent specimens of the strange shell witch is so often compared to a donkey’s foot.
 Nor has M. Ollivier limited his researches to natural history.

 He has also a rich collection of coins found in the island, and witch might serve as a basis for its history.
 There is not, however, a single Greek coin in this collection, but the Roman money, beginning with Augustus, includes ten out of the twelve Cæsar and all the principal Emperors down to Julian the Apostate.
 Then for about 300 years, during the Merovingian and Carovingian periods, the island seems to have been deserted; no coins are found be testify to the presence of any inhabitants, but, soon after, there comes a number of Moorish coins, and then there are coins down to the present day of almost every reign, showing that the island was constantly peopled.
-The probabilities are that Porquerolles, lying on the high road between eastern and western civilisation, was inhabited in turn by a great variety of peoples, including the Ligurians, the Romans, and though there. is no coin to testify to their presence —even the Greeks.

 It has already been mentioned in the chapter on the “History of Hyres” that Francis I. drove the Moors away from the island ; it was then that the fortress was built that still dominates the village and can easily be seen even from Hyères.
 This structure would be of but little use now, for even at the beginning of the century during the Napoleonic wars, the English fleet sent several cannon balls crashing through its walls.
 The island now belongs to M. le Duc de Vicence, the. son of the Marquis de Caulaincourt, the celebrated diplomatist of the First Empire.